Wee Willie Winkie (film): Production

-Until The Little Princess (1939), this was Shirley Temple's most expensive film.
-Production of Wee Willie Winkie had to be moved from the Fox studio lot to Chatsworth, California, owing to intense conflicts taking place between labor unions and Hollywood studios.
+Production of the film had to be moved from the Fox Studio Lot to Chatsworth, California, owing to intense conflicts taking place between labor unions and Hollywood studios at the time.
 During one standoff, a Fox studio messenger visiting the set nearly had a light dropped on his head after scolding a stagehand who complained about working conditions.
-During the shooting of the film, Temple's mother, Gertrude, was hospitalized for two weeks with an unspecified stomach ailment.
+During the shoot, Temple's mother, Gertrude, was hospitalized for two weeks with an unspecified stomach ailment.
+Shortly after the film was completed, an unknown gunman fired a shot at Temple and her mother as they were walking into their home with a group of other people.

-Ford was notorious for his distaste of working with child stars, but he was drawn to this movie for its large budget and strong supporting cast, including Ford favorite Victor McLaglen.
-He was initially indifferent towards Temple, but his demeanor changed after the famous death scene of Sgt.
-MacDuff, as he was pleased with the restraint shown in her performance and impressed by her professionalism.
-Temple and Ford remained friends for many years after this movie was finished.
-Ford was later the godfather of Temple's oldest daughter.
+Until The Little Princess (1939), Wee Willie Winkie was Shirley Temple's most expensive film.
+Ford was notorious for his distaste of working with child stars, but he was drawn to this project for its large budget and strong supporting cast, including Ford-favorite Victor McLaglen.
+He was initially indifferent towards Temple, but his demeanor changed after Sergeant MacDuff's death scene, as he was pleased with the restraint shown in her performance and impressed by her professionalism.
+Temple and Ford remained friends for many years, with Ford being chosen as the godfather of Temple's oldest daughter, and Temple being cast in Ford's 1948 film Fort Apache.

-Shortly after completion of this film, an unknown gunman fired a shot at Temple and her mother as they were walking into their home with a group of other people.

-According to Temple, this was her favorite film: Of all my films I rate Wee Willie Winkie the best, but for all the wrong reasons.
+According to Temple, this was her favorite of her films: Of all my films I rate Wee Willie Winkie the best, but for all the wrong reasons.
 It was best because of its manual of arms, the noisy marching around in military garb with brass buttons, my kilts bouncing.
 It was best because of daredevil stunts with snipers and stampeding horses.
 It was also best because I finally seemed to earn the professional respect of someone so blood-and-thunder macho as Ford.
 Best of all, the watery-blue color of my portable dressing room had been repainted in regimental red.

 Reception

 Frank S. Nugent of The New York Times called the film "a pleasing enough little fiction, sure to delight every Temple addict and likely to win the grudging approval even of those who, like myself, are biding their time until she grows up, becomes gawky and is a has-been at 15."
-Variety praised the film's "realistic and elaborate backgrounds and tense reality", as well as "good comedy" between Temple and McLaglen, but suggested that the film was too long for Temple's younger fans to be able to sit through.
-Harrison's Reports wrote "Very good!
+Variety praised the film's "realistic and elaborate backgrounds and tense reality", as well as "good comedy" between Temple and McLaglen, but suggested that it was too long for Temple's younger fans to be able to sit through.
+Harrison's Reports wrote: "Very good!
 Although Shirley, as usual, predominates, the producers have wisely surrounded her with capable players...The story has comedy, romance, and thrills, and holds one's attention throughout."
 John Mosher wrote that the film "isn't much as a Shirley Temple tryout...Miss Temple's talent is rather overexploited at times, and she seems just a bit too pert."